Golmaal: Fun Unlimited

-The film is based on Mihir Bhuta's Gujarati play Aflatoon which was based on Harsh Shivsharan's Marathi play Ghar Ghar which had earlier been adapted into the 2001 Malayalam film Kakkakuyil.
-The opening comedy sequences were later used in the Kannada film Mast Maja Maadi (2008).
+Golmaal is said to be loosely based on Harsh Shivsharan's Marathi play Ghar Ghar, which also inspired Vora's Gujarati play Aflatoon, in turn one of the inspirations for the film.
 Upon release, the film received mixed-to-positive reviews from critics.
-The film was commercially successful, grossing ₹467.2 million worldwide against a budget of ₹150 million.
+The film was commercially successful, grossing ₹41.25 crore worldwide against a budget of ₹15 crore.

 Plot

-The story revolves around the lives of Gopal, Lucky, Madhav and Laxman.